Skip to content

 Nvidia ML hiring managers want engineers who understand the hardware they're running on.
 The ideal candidate can discuss model architecture trade-offs, write efficient CUDA kernels for custom operations, and optimize training throughput at the system level — not just call `.to(device)`.
 Experience with quantization (INT8, FP8), distillation, and inference optimization using TensorRT is highly differentiated.
 For research-adjacent roles, publication record or open-source contributions to ML frameworks matter.
 Common gaps: candidates who have only used high-level APIs without understanding what happens at the hardware level, ML engineers without strong Python and C++ engineering skills, and candidates who cannot discuss the difference between compute-bound and memory-bound operations.

-These are the most frequent reasons Machine Learning Engineer resumes fail to pass Nvidia's ATS or get filtered during recruiter review.
+These are the most frequent reasons Machine Learning Engineer resumes fail Nvidia's ATS or get filtered during recruiter review.

 No production ML experience — models that went to production vs. notebooks